-For 2017, the Ashland Police Department made forty (40) arrests for DUI/DUID compared to thirty-six (36) arrests in 2016.
-The number of arrests for DUI/DUID increased by approximately five (5%) compared to the previous year.
+For 2018, the Ashland Police Department made thirty-one (31) arrests for DUI/DUID compared to forty (40) arrests in 2017.
+The number of arrests for DUI/DUID decreased by approximately twenty-three (-23%) compared to the previous year.

-For 2017, the Department investigated thirteen (13) crashes involving driving under the influence of drugs/alcohol, compared to eight (8) crashes in 2016.
+For 2018, the Department investigated five (5) crashes involving driving under the influence of drugs/alcohol, compared to thirteen (13) crashes in 2017—a sixty-two percent (-62%) decrease.

 Speeding Enforcement The Ashland Police Department’s traffic safety unit studied areas where a high volume of crashes occurred during the previous year.
 In 2010, the department implemented the A.C.U.T.E.
 (Addressing Complaints Using Technology and Enforcement) program.
 This program identifies areas where a speeding problem exists, educates the public about the posted speed limit, and, if necessary, results in directed enforcement in that area.